ARG-NCTU/sentis-unity/README.md

 # Introduction
-This repo contain a RPG game with Jammo Robot
+This repo contain a RPG game with Jammo Robot on unity for ML with HuggingFace.

 >[!NOTE]
 >More introduction on http://gofile.me/773h8/3PXcErCES